Kimserey/BlogArchive/20160212_Improving_developer_feedback_loop_in_WebSharper_UI_Next_with_FAKE.md

 ```

 Running a target is done by calling `RunTargetOrDefault targetName`.
-Lastly the full script must be run using `FAKE.exe` in the `\tools` folder.
+Lastly the full script must be ran using `FAKE.exe` in the `\tools` folder.
 A target name can be provided as argument.
 If no argument is provided, FAKE will run the default given to `RunTargetOrDefault`.

 ```
 packages\FAKE.4.20.0\tools\FAKE.exe build.fsx RunTests